FranceskoRacaku/Shapes/README.md

 1.Have a constructor that takes a name, which it turn invokes the constructor of its superclass.

 2.Implements a setDimensions() method that will take the following parameters:

-1.Square: length and height
+a)Square: length and height

-2.Circle: radius
+b)Circle: radius

-3.Triangle: 3 sides
+c)Triangle: 3 sides

-4.EquilateralTriangle: 1 side
+d)EquilateralTriangle: 1 side

 3.Overrides the printDimensions() method of the superclass to print the dimensions of the current shape.